7 Tips to Take Your Nonprofit’s SEO Strategy to the Next Level

 Kickstart your updated accessibility strategy by trying to reach a higher conformance level.
 Conformance levels are defined in the Web Content Accessibility Guidelines (WCAG) and include levels A (the lowest level), AA, and AAA (the highest level).

 For example, if your website doesn’t yet reach the first conformance level, A, review the WCAG and start updating your site based on the recommendations.
-If your website currently reaches the A level, try for AA (the most commonly used accessibility standard).
+If your website currently reaches the A level, try AA (the most commonly used accessibility standard).

 5. Write more guest blogs.